GLOSSARY @F-L-O-W

 true, in the traditional sense of representing a state or

-feature of an experiencer-independent world, would be
+feature of an experiencer-independent world, would be perjury

-perjury for a radical constructivist.
+for a radical constructivist.

 Radical constructivism

-a second principle to trivial constructivism (von
+– Adds a second principle to trivial

-adaptation towards viable interpretations of experience.
+process of dynamic adaptation towards viable interpretations

-self-organized cognitive proces
+of a self-organized cognitive proces

 Reiss Profile

-assessment creates an individual profile of high and low
+– This assessment creates an individual profile of high and low

 motivators among 16 basic desires.
-The list of 16 desires
+The list of 16 desires was developed

-was developed from analysis of 10, 000 interviews which
+from analysis of 10, 000 interviews which Steven Reiss and his

-cultures.
-The Profile is used in a broad range of areas,
+colleagues conducted across several cultures.
+The Profile is used in a

-including human resources management, sales, coaching,
+broad range of areas, including human resources management, sales,

-therapy, and professional sports to improve fit and
+coaching, therapy, and professional sports to improve fit and

-performance by aligning an individual’s life and work
+performance by aligning an individual’s life and work choices with his

 Relationship management

-– In Emotional Intelligence theory, an ability to
+– In Emotional Intelligence theory, an ability to influence others,

-Emotional Intelligence, EQ, Self-Awareness,
+Self-Awareness, Self-Management.
+See: Emotional Intelligence, EQ,

-Self-Management, Social Awareness, Social Intelligence,
+Self-Awareness, Self-Management, Social Awareness, Social Intelligence,

 SQ.
 Also: Mechanistic Cognition, Mentalistic Cognition.